-The richest foods in folate (folic acid) are spices, herbs, seeds, nuts, beans, dark green leafy vegetables, whole grains, and beer!
+Foods high in folate (folic acid) are spices, herbs, seeds, nuts, beans, dark green leafy vegetables, whole grains, and even beer!
 We can get more than enough folate from food.
 Most healthy people who follow a well-balanced diet don’t need folic acid supplements.

-The daily recommended dose for folate from food is 400 mcg, both for women and men.
-Only pregnant women need higher dosages.
+The recommended daily intake of folate from food is 400 mcg.
+Both for adult women and men.
+Only pregnant women require much higher dosages.

-On the contrary, consuming a great variety of foods rich in folate has no side effects.
-Food doesn’t cause vitamin B9 toxicity.
+On the contrary, consuming many foods high in folate is pretty safe.
+Food doesn’t cause folate toxicity.

 As a rule of thumb, foods from animal sources aren’t high in folate.
 Only liver is particularly rich in folate, containing 260 mcg per 100g.[2]